dm-guy/utm-alternative/README.md

 <h5>Please Contribute!</h5>
-This project is very new and needs more use cases, testing and suggestions to improve it.
+This project is completely functional and working.
+However, it needs more use cases, testing and suggestions to improve it.
 Please do!